ScorpionBytes/deepgen/README.md

 ### Train

 See [TRAIN](TRAIN.md) for more details.
-We provide a detailed description of the data download and usage procedures for both the pretraining stage and the SFT stage.
+We provide a detailed description of the model and training configs for both the Pre-traning stage and the Supervised Fine-Tuning stage.

 ### Eval
 We provide the scripts for evaluating wide range of T2I and Editing benchmarks.
 Please See [EVAL](EVAL.md) for more details.